kasitoru/mjsxj02hl_application/README.md

 [![Donate](https://img.shields.io/badge/donate-Yandex-red.svg)](https://money.yandex.ru/to/4100110221014297)

 Application for Xiaomi Smart Camera Standard Edition (MJSXJ02HL) with RTSP and MQTT support.
+It is used in a [custom firmware](https://github.com/kasitoru/mjsxj02hl_firmware).

 ## Build